JeffRoth/US-medical-insurance-costs/README.md

 ![Predicted vs actual charges for linear regression model](LR_model.png "Predicted vs actual charges for linear regression model")

 Given the observation of non-linear behavior, I next tried a series of decision-tree methods (Random Forest and XGBoost).
-Both of these methods worked quite well and handling both smokers and non-smokers.
+Both of these methods worked quite well in handling both smokers and non-smokers.
 Ultimately, I decided to use a simple decision tree regression.
 Random Forest and XGBoost are ensemble methods, meaning that an ensemble of decision trees are created, and then the final answer is derived from an average of these tree's results.
 However, for the purpose of calculating health insurance costs, there is value in having a single tree which can be used to audit an individual's predicted premiums, thus lending transparency to the process.
 Below are the predicted vs actual costs for the validation data:

 ![Predicted vs actual charges for decision tree on validation data](DT_validation_data.png "Predicted vs actual charges for decision tree on validation data")